Fujifilm X-E1 vs X-A10

 - More modern: Reflects 4 years and 2 months of technical progress since the X-E1 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the X-A10 is the clear winner of the contest (12 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-A10 is the clear winner of the contest (13 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the X-E1 and the X-A10 in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the X-E1 and the X-A10 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Fujifilm X-E1 vs X-A10